Submissions Open January 15, 2024 to April 15, 2024

 Pangyrus publishes well-crafted, thought-provoking essays, poems, stories, and comics online and in two print editions each year (one anthology and one specialty book).
 We welcome work in any genre and on all topics.

-Along with general submissions -- on the theme of "Left Unsaid" or not -- we are interested in a few specific categories: Zest!; In Sickness and In Health; Field Notes; Schooled; Generations; and The Sounding Board – themed pieces in every genre.
 For full descriptions of these categories please visit this section of our Submittable page.
 We encourage you to read us at pangyrus.com to get a sense of what we're looking for.

 All submitted work must be wholly original and previously unpublished.
 Please DO NOT send revisions of your work after you've submitted it.